-If the tenant wants to end their tenancy before their employment has ended, they must give 28 days' written notice.
+" If the tenant wants to end their tenancy before their employment has ended, they must give 21 days' written notice.

-A landlord can only give notice to end a service tenancy if the tenant's employment or engagement has ended or is due to end.
-A notice to end the service tenancy cannot generally take effect before the employment or engagement ends or before the transfer occurs.
+A landlord can only give the notice period allowed to end a service tenancy if the tenant's employment or engagement has ended or is due to end.
+A notice to end the service tenancy cannot generally take effect before the employment or engagement ends or before the transfer occurs unless it is a 90 day notice that is issued.